DSC-ChitkaraUniv/HacktoberFest-2020/Mobile Development/README.md

 Get your free T-shirt with us ;)

 # What is HacktoberFest
- Hacktoberfest is open to everyone in our global community.
-Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
+ HacktoberFest is open to everyone in our global community.
+Whether you’re a developer, student new to code,  host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.

 1. Hacktoberfest is a celebration open to everyone in our global community.
 2. Pull requests can be made in any GitHub-hosted repositories/projects.